sferris/grid-services/README.md

 > Real Application Clusters to manage fail-over

 I know RAC clusters reasonably well and I manage many of them.
 There might be better options, but this is a free option.
 (It only incurs a cost if enabling RAC in a database itself) We'll use an application specific VIP (Virtual IP) that will float between cluster nodes.
 RAC will manage them both.
+This guide requires a working Oracle RAC environment.

 > Clustered filesystems